Randy Savage Profile

 After the loss, Savage replaced Elizabeth with Sensational Sherri.
 After defeating King Duggan in September 1989 – who in turn had won the ‘King’ title from Haku – The Macho Man became The Macho King (and Sensational Sherri became Queen).
 He continued to battle Hogan, but was usually on the losing end, despite teaming with “The Human Wrecking Machine,” Zeus.

 Savage and Zeus lost to Hogan and Brutus Beefcake at Summerslam 1989, and again at the No Holds Barred pay-per-view in a steel cage.
-The singles rivarly with Hulk was also wrapped up on the February 23, 1990 edition of Saturday Night’s Main Event in a bout refereed by boxing legend, Buster Douglas.
+The singles rivalry with Hulk was also wrapped up on the February 23, 1990 Saturday Night’s Main Event in a bout refereed by Buster Douglas.

 After a short rivalry with Dusty Rhodes, Savage’s next target was WWF champion The Ultimate Warrior, who had beat Hogan for the title at Wrestlemania VI.
 When Warrior turned down Sherri’s pleas to give Savage a title shot if he defeated Sgt.
 Slaughter at the 1991 Royal Rumble, Savage and Sherri interfered in the match and ultimately cost Warrior the title.